6-Hydroxy-DET: Use and effects

 According to Alexander Shulgin in his book TiHKAL (Tryptamines I Have Known and Loved), 6-HO-DET has been reported to be active at a dose of 10 mg by intramuscular injection.
 Lower doses of 1 to 2 mg were inactive, whereas 5 mg produced threshold effects.
 The drug at a dose of 10 mg was said to produce psychedelic effects very similar to those with 60 mg diethyltryptamine (DET), with these effects starting after 1 hour and lasting 2 to 3 hours.
 Based on this report, the drug would be about 5 to 6 times more potent than DET in humans.
 However, this report of 6-HO-DET's properties and effects is a second-hand early account in a single subject provided by Stephen Szara and colleagues and has not been replicated.
 Moreover, it is seemingly inconsistent with the inactivity of the closely related compounds 6-HO-DMT, 6-MeO-DMT, and 6-fluoro-DET.
-Relatedly, Shulgin wrote in TiHKAL that it is pretty generally accepted that 6-HO-DET is inactive.
+Relatedly, Shulgin wrote in TiHKAL that it is generally accepted that 6-HO-DET is inactive.